Meet Our Counselors

 I believe that each person has the potential within themselves to heal from trauma and/or normal life experiences and to make the necessary changes to significantly improve their current situation and emotional symptoms.
 I feel that it is my job to provide the atmosphere and therapeutic relationship to allow these changes to occur.
 You can be assured that I will help you gain the insight and the necessary skills to help you grow personally and develop a strong sense of self.

-Rob Taylor has been providing counseling in the Four State area for the past 28 years.
-Mr. Taylor specializes in treating individuals experiencing depression, anxiety or obsessive-compulsive disorder.
+Rob Taylor has been providing counseling in the Four State area for the past 30 years.
+He specializes in treating individuals experiencing anxiety, panic, depression and PTSD.
 He is a trained provider of EMDR which is a world-wide known counseling technique for helping individuals suffering trauma or the effects of Post-Traumatic Stress Disorder.

 Rob has a long history of working with doctors, nurses and other health professionals in providing a multidisciplinary treatment regimen for clients experiencing emotional distress.
-He currently sees many clients having ADHD and helps both parents and children learn effective strategies in effectively treating this disorder.
-Mr. Taylor sees many individuals experiencing distress from stressful adjustments such as divorce and blended family issues, as well as clients who are adjusting from other stressors including job or career changes or relocation to new communities.
+He sees many individuals experiencing stressful life adjustments such as divorce and blended family stressors, as well as clients who are adjusting to job or career changes or relocation to new communities.

-Rob helps high school students who are needing to process future goals including career paths or the adjustment of graduating high school and either joining the full-time workforce or making decisions about college or their major.
-Rob is a former high school and college athlete and has talked with many student-athletes about the thrill of competition but keeping the joy and fun in sports as well.
+Rob counsels many college students who are processing their future goals, including their career path or adjusting to their recent graduation from high school and who are joining the full-time workforce or making decisions about college or their college major.
+Rob is a former high school and college athlete and has talked with many athletes about the thrill of competition but also keeping the joy and fun in sports to prevent burnout.

 MS, LPC, CRADC